 This seems like a simple place to start, but believe it or not, not all couples share their net pay with their spouses.
 Being open and honest about how much you earn (and depositing your check-in a way you’ve both agreed upon) is the first step to creating trust in one another and your approach to finances.

 2. Who is going to oversee your budget?

 Once you have a budget up and running, it will need to be maintained regularly.
 While you both should have a say in how it’s run, only one of you should be “in charge” of keeping it up to date.
-By one of you taking the reins there is less room for calculation errors or need for explanation of the work that you’ve done.
-This in one money conversation for couples that will save you a lot of headaches in the end!
+By one of you taking the reins, there is less room for calculation errors or need for an explanation of the work that you’ve done.
+This is one money conversation for couples that will save you a lot of headaches in the end!